epicleber/blog_test/research.md

 - **Cyr N**, de la Fuente C, Lecoq L, Guendel I, Chabot PR, Kehn-Hall K, Omichinski JG (2015).
 "A ΩXaV motif in the Rift Valley fever virus NSs protein is essential for degrading p62, forming nuclear filaments and virulence". *Proc Natl Acad Sci USA* 112:6021-6026. [(abstract)](https://www.ncbi.nlm.nih.gov/pubmed/25918396)

+- Lecoq L, Raiola L, Chabot PR, **Cyr N**, Arseneault G, Legault P, Omichinski JG (2017).
+"Structural characterization of interactions between transactivation domain 1 of the p65 subunit of NF-κB and transcription regulatory factors". *Nucleic Acids Res*, in press.

 ### PhD work

 #### Leishmania

 *Leishmania*, and other kinetoplastids, compartmentalizes glycolysis and other vital metabolic pathways in the glycosome, a subcellular organelle that is evolutionary related to peroxisomes.
 Previous studies have indicated that the impairments in the targeting of proteins to the glycosome can result in a lethal phenotype for these parasites.
 Consequently the glycosome biogenesis machinery consists of an attractive therapeutic target.
 A key component of the glycosomal protein import machinery is the *L. donovani* PEX14, a membrane associated protein required for translocation of proteins across the glycosomal membrane ([Jardim *et al.* 2002](#phdpub)).
 Quaternary structure analysis of LdPEX14 revealed that this protein forms a large oligomeric complex.
 Domain mapping showed that elimination of a hydrophobic region and a coiled-coil motif were necessary to disrupt oligomer formation ([Cyr *et al.* 2008](#phdpub)).
 Moreover, calorimetry, intrinsic fluorescence, circular dichroism and analytical ultracentrifugation experiments showed that binding of LdPEX5 caused a dramatic conformational change in the LdPEX14 complex that was accompanied by a reorganization of a hydrophobic segment in common to PEX14 proteins ([Cyr *et al.* 2008](#phdpub)).
-These studies will allow a more fundamental understanding of the glycosome biogenesis machinery and its interaction with the glycosomal membrane ([Cyr 2013](#phdthesispub)).
+These studies will allow a more fundamental understanding of the glycosome biogenesis machinery and its interaction with the glycosomal membrane ([Pilar 2014](#phdpub), [Cyr 2013](#phdthesispub)).

 #### Type III secretion system of enteropathogenic *E. coli*